This interview was originally published in our “Classical Issue”

 RK – I think it was probably a line that was something that was within my natural capabilities.
-You know,there’s certain types of runs that you do that are part of your technique.
+You know, there are certain types of runs that you do that are part of your technique.
 Now, my technique has changed a lot over the years.
-But back then, one of the stronger things for me was the left hand legato type thing.
-And so probably on that run I was playing something that may sound difficult but, for me, I was used to doing based on my particular skill set.
+But back then, one of the stronger things for me was the left-hand legato type thing.
+And so probably on that run, I was playing something that may sound difficult but, for me, I was used to doing based on my particular skill set.

 But the thing I learned from Lenny White, a lot of the things that he would talk to me about was concept.
 Not just playing something that’s been pre-rehearsed, make sure you’re playing things for the right reason and that you’re feeling things from your heart.

 There are so many little things that I picked up from all those guys.
 The actual run you’re talking about, I’d have to hear it to know exactly how I was playing it.
 But I do know that on that record the big thing I learned was really more about harmony and not so much about technique, but just actual notes, phrasing and fitting in with what everybody else was playing.

 GC – I was also really struck by the beauty of the rhythm guitar part in Anoche.

 I thought that was incredible and it didn’t sound like anything I’d ever heard before.

 GC – Having played somewhat futuristic jazzy stuff with Stanley, Lenny, Rachel, and Karen in Vertu, as well as all-out blistering guitar fusion with Greg Howe, have you ever felt the pull toward an orchestral film project of some kind?